BigNerd95/RouterOS-Backup-Tools/README.md

 ### Bruteforce
 Bruteforce the password of an encrypted backup using a wordlist file
 `./ROSbackup.py bruteforce -i MikroTik-encrypted.backup -w wordlist.txt`
+If you have very large wordlist files, you can use parallel brute forcing
+`./ROSbackup.py bruteforce -i MikroTik-encrypted.backup -w wordlist.txt -p`
+On an Intel Xeon E3-1505M v6 @ 3.00GHz with 5 milion passwords:
+- Sequential: 45 seconds
+- Parallel: 12 seconds
+(The correct password was the latest)

 ### Extract Users
 To extract Users and Password from .dat file